crdoconnor/devkey/docs/faq.rst

 No, you can use it on any project, you just have to create the commands in python (or translate shell commands).

 You don't even really need to know python to use this.
+Just use the template from quickstart.

 * I already have a bunch of shell scripts.
-What does this give me?
+Why should I use this?

 Great!
-You can unite them in one place.
+You can unite them in one place, and:

 1) All of your project commands get united under one easy to use, discoverable, self documenting file that anybody on your team can invoke up with one key.
 2) It can be run even if you are six levels deep inside of your project.